brian-chilin/fetcherr/README.md

 ### INSECURE TO USE OVER OPEN INTERNET
-#### unfinished. currently only builds a single RUST program at a time.
+#### unfinished. currently only builds a SINGLE RUST program at a time.
 # fetcherr
 Upon receiving a post request, run commands to re-deploy rust websites. git pull, cargo build --release, systemctl restart *service*.